 Alkene ozonolysis is an important tropospheric reaction that produces a highly internally excited primary ozonide which then decays into a stable carbonyl and an unstable carbonyl oxide, R1R2COO, known as a Criegee intermediate.
 Subsequent reactions with trace atmospheric gases leads to formation of acids, peroxides and new particles, affecting air quality.
 We use broadband transient absorption spectroscopy, along with cavity ringdown spectroscopy, to study these intermediates.

-Our recent work has studied the kinetics of the reactions of the simplest Criegee intermediate, CH2OO, with inorganic acids.
+Our recent work has studied the kinetics of the reactions of the simplest Criegee intermediate, CH2OO, with inorganic acids and alcohols.
 The findings indicate that reactions with HNO3 and HCl are very fast, and that HNO3 is a significant sink for CH2OO in polluted urban environments under dry conditions.

 3. Pre-reactivity in van der Waals complexes